VeerOneGPT/galileo-glass-ui/docs/components/glass-multiselect.md

 The `GlassMultiSelect` component provides a sophisticated selection interface for multiple options with physics-based animations and glass styling.
 It supports token-based selection, filtering, grouping, keyboard navigation, and more.

+**Note (v1.0.24):** Significant improvements have been made to the component's animation system and state management.
+Key updates include proper keyframe interpolation for styled-components, improved token removal animations, more efficient state comparisons, and enhanced dropdown positioning.

 ## Import

 ```tsx